Your browser is not supported for this experience.

 Where can I catch a great sunset?

-Top picks: Knox Mountain Park, Boyce-Gyro Beach, or any west-facing shores of Okanagan Lake.
-Bring snacks.
-Stay a while.
+Knox Mountain Park, Boyce-Gyro Beach, and west-facing shores of Okanagan Lake are local favourites.
+Snacks encouraged.

 What are the can't-miss viewpoints in Kelowna?